Infinite-Duration Bidding Games: Introduction

-Bidding arises in many settings and we list several examples below.
-The players in a two-player game often model concurrent processes.
+Bidding arises in many settings that are relevant for several communities within Computer Science, and we list several examples below.
+In Formal Methods, the players in a two-player game often model concurrent processes.
 Bidding for moving can model an interaction with a scheduler.
 The process that wins the bidding gets scheduled and proceeds with its computation.
 Thus, moving has a cost and processes are interested in moving only when it is critical.
-When and how much to bid can be seen as quantifying the resources that are needed for a system to achieve its objective, which is an interesting question.
+Bidding for moving can thus be used to obtain a richer notion of {\em fairness}.
+When and how much to bid can be seen as quantifying the resources that are needed for a system to achieve its objective.
 Other takes on this problem include reasoning about which input signals need to be read by the system at its different states \cite{CMH08,AKK15} as well as allowing the system to read chunks of input signals before producing an output signal \cite{HL72,HKT12,KZ14}.
-Also, our bidding game can model {\em scrip systems} that use internal currencies for bidding in order to prevent ``free riding'' \cite{KFH12}.
+Also, our bidding game can model {\em scrip systems} that use internal currencies in order to prevent ``free riding'' \cite{KFH12}; namely, agents who use the resources provided by the system without making their own contribution.
 Such systems are successfully used in various settings such as databases \cite{SA+96}, group decision making \cite{RSK07}, resource allocation, and peer-to-peer networks (see \cite{JSS14} and references therein).
-Finally, repeated bidding is a form of a sequential auction \cite{LST12b}, which is used in many settings including online advertising.
+In Algorithmic Game Theory \cite{NRTV07}, auction design is a central research topic that is motivated by the abundance of auctions for online advertisements \cite{Mut09}.
+Repeated bidding is a form of a sequential auction \cite{LST12b}, which is used in many settings including online advertising.
+Infinite-duration bidding games can model ongoing auctions and can be used to devise bidding strategies for objectives like: ``In the long run, an advertiser's ad should show at least half of the time''.
+In Artificial Intelligence, bidding games have been used to reason about combinatorial negotiations \cite{MKT18}.